-If the computer has been recently moved or serviced the cables for the hard drive may have become loose or are not connected properly.
+If the computer was recently moved or serviced, the cables for the hard drive may have become loose or are not connected properly.
 Open the computer and verify that the hard drive cables are connected and connected properly to the hard drive and the motherboard.

 Jumpers not set properly

-If a new IDE device has been recently added to the computer and the jumpers are not set properly it can cause a no fixed disk error message.
+If a new IDE device was recently added to the computer and the jumpers are not set properly, it can cause a no fixed disk error message.
 Verify that the jumpers on the hard drive or other IDE devices are set properly to Master or Slave.

 If CMOS has the availability for Auto Detect, CMOS values should not need to be entered.

 Hardware is bad